Azure/blobporter/README.md

 ## Introduction

-BlobPorter is an Azure Block Blob data transfer tool that maximizes throughput through concurrent reads and writes.
+BlobPorter is data transfer tool for Azure Blob storage that maximizes throughput through concurrent reads and writes.

 Getting Started